KeizerDev/steeb/README.md

 #steeb
 steeb is a way to download music based on the search of an album and artist

+**Demo:**
 [Click here for a demo gif](http://i.imgur.com/bulRcP1.gif)

+**How does it work?**
+Steeb searches the musicbrainz library for the tracklists of your chosen artist and thereafter it does single queries to third party music services to get the mp3 files you want.
+Awesome, right?

 TODO:
 - [x] Make a search on musicbrainz